-Mitigation Adaptation Support and encourage carbon emission reductions through: Increase resilience through: Promoting increased domestic and commercial energy efficiency and usage reduction Promoting decarbonisation of our utility services Promoting lower carbon fuel and onsite renewable energy sources Enhanced PCC planning requirements for Low Carbon and Carbon Neutral Development for new developments and existing build enhancements, that also support low carbon travel and transport Understanding the climate change risks and any opportunities to our homes, buildings, and infrastructure Building resilience into our homes, buildings, and infrastructure Enhanced planning requirements to demonstrate climate change resilience Community resilience and planning Improving the provision of advice to building users around heat waves and increasing temperatures
+- Promoting increased domestic and commercial energy efficiency and usage reduction. - Promoting decarbonisation of our utility services. - Promoting lower carbon fuel and onsite renewable energy sources. - Enhanced PCC planning requirements for low carbon and carbon neutral development for new developments and existing build enhancements, that also support low carbon travel and transport. - Promoting measures to reduce water usage and water waste. - Promoting measures to increase re-use or recycling of building materials and reduce waste.

+- Understanding the climate change risks and any opportunities to our homes, buildings, and infrastructure. - Building resilience into our homes, buildings, and infrastructure. - Enhanced planning requirements to demonstrate climate change resilience. - O Community resilience and planning. - Improving the provision of advice to building users around heat waves and increasing temperatures.